 - AFRI 1360 Africana Studies: Knowledge, Texts and Methodology–Senior Capstone Seminar (Spring ONLY)

-The Department strongly encourages foreign study in Africa, the Caribbean, and Latin America, during the student's junior year.
-While the department actively supports programs in South Africa, Tanzania, Ethiopia, Brazil, and the English-Speaking Caribbean, concentrators must complete at least six (6) courses in residence at Brown (that is, they must carry AFRI prefixes).
+The Department strongly encourages foreign study in Africa, the Caribbean, and Latin America, during the student’s junior year of concentration.
+Although the Africana Studies Department actively supports programs in South Africa, Tanzania, Ethiopia, Brazil, and the English-Speaking Caribbean, at least six (6) courses must be completed in the department and taught by core faculty.